opencost/opencost-website/docs/FAQ.md

 ### How is OpenCost governed?

-We are actively forming our governance model.
-Our plan is to align with the CNCF best practices, found [here](https://www.cncf.io/blog/2019/08/30/cncf-technical-principles-and-open-governance-success/).
-Today, Kubecost’s technical team contributes all of the code submissions to OpenCost based on the inputs and feedback from a working group of founding contributors.
-The [OpenCost spec](https://github.com/opencost/opencost/tree/develop/spec) is co-authored by founding members.
+OpenCost has a published [governance model](https://github.com/opencost/opencost/blob/develop/GOVERNANCE.md) and is working towards being managed by our community of contributors.
+We are aligning with the [CNCF best practices](https://www.cncf.io/blog/2019/08/30/cncf-technical-principles-and-open-governance-success/) and encouraging contributors to participate in managing the project.
+Today, Kubecost’s technical team contributes most of the code submissions to OpenCost based on the inputs and feedback from the community, contributors, and their customers.
+The [OpenCost Specification](specification) was co-authored by founding members.

 ### What does it mean to be a “Founding Contributor”?

-Founding contributors co-authored and contributed feedback to the [OpenCost spec](https://github.com/opencost/opencost/tree/develop/spec).
-Moving forward, Founding Contributors will continue to evolve the OpenCost project.
+Founding contributors co-authored and contributed feedback to the [OpenCost Specification](specification).
+Moving forward the greater OpenCost community will continue to evolve the OpenCost project.

 ### What providers does OpenCost support?